lucianojoublanc-da/derivhack2019dev/examples/hellocdm/README.md

 The first command compiles our model to bytecode.

 The second command will start a ledger locally.
 It's important that we don't change the `--ledgerid hellocdm`, as this is used for authentication using JWT.
-It's also importat to pass `--static-time`, as DABL does not support wall-clock time, and creation of contracts would fail; this also means that we need to pass a `meta` element in any creation messages to the ledger, which we'll explain in the next section.
+It's also important to pass `--static-time`, as DABL does not support wall-clock time, and creation of contracts would fail; this also means that we need to pass a `meta` element in any creation messages to the ledger, which we'll explain in the next section.

 Now, let's start the HTTP service, so we can create contracts and query the ledger: